ShaoZhi21/SZMovies/README.md

 Users are able to search for movies of their choice, as well as filter their search by rating and by release date.

-On each movie or TV show page, it includes the title, release date, a brief sypnosis, poster, trailer, cast, user reviews as well as a catalogue of suggested similar movies.
+On each movie or TV show page, it includes the title, release date, a brief synopsis, poster, trailer, cast, user reviews as well as a catalogue of suggested similar movies.

 Users are also able to favourite movies which will be added to a favourites catalogue on the homepage.